 Joseph Sarafian: My work is rooted in nature’s dialogue with technology.
 I’ve always been intrigued by the relationship between robotics and natural systems how they can inform each other.
 The name “Form Found Design” comes from this desire to use form-finding as a digital technique to harness natural systems.
 Our approach to design uses computation to generate geometry rather than model what we dictate.
 This workflow is more fluid and can allow us to achieve geometry that surprises us.
 Ron and I challenge each other at each step of the process, from the robotics to fabricating the technical aspects of the project, to the overall impact it has on the community.

 We each bring different but complementary skill sets to the table, forming a very balanced partnership.
 I truly believe that neither could have gotten where we are without the other.

 Hamid Hassanzadeh: Could you please talk about your design approach?

-Once the project starts, we start by interrogating the problem and then reframing it.
-This gives us a higher level appreciation for understanding the client and the project itself.
+Once the project starts, we interrogate the problem and then reframe it.
+This gives us a higher appreciation for understanding the client and the project itself.

 Hamid Hassanzadeh: Could you please talk about Mars Pavilion?

 Joseph Sarafian: The MARS Pavilion came about when Amazon commissioned a building-sized structure built on past research of robotically-cast concrete.
 MARS is the name of Amazon’s conference and is an acronym for Machine Learning, Automation, Robotics, and Space exploration.
 It’s hosted by Jeff Bezos, who brings together thought leaders, Nobel Prize winners, and CEOs for an unforgettable weekend of demos and talks.